Fuzzy Topology, Quantization and Gauge Invariance: General Fuzzy Dynamics

 Yet the first of them is equivalent to eq. (\ref{AXY5}) which describes just $w(\vec{r})$ balance and so is, in fact, kinematical one and can't depend on any interactions directly.
-Namely, under some external influence the values of $w, \gamma$ variables can change, but no new terms can appear in the equation.
-Note that in QED $e\vec A$ term formally appears in it, but it's just the part of the expression for kinematic momentum \cite {Schiff}.
-Hence $m$ interactions can be accounted only via the modification of second equation of this system:
+Namely, under some external influence the values of $w, \gamma$ variables can change, but no new terms can appear in that equation.
+Note that in QM $e\vec A$ term formally appears in it, but it's just the part of the expression for kinematic momentum \cite {Jauch}.
+Hence $m$ interactions can be accounted only via the modification of second equation of system (\ref{AZ22}).
+Assuming that analogously to eq. (\ref {UU99}) the evolution terms are real and additive, it gives: $\hat{H}=\hat {H}_0 +\hat{H}_{int}$ where $\hat{H}_{int}$ is the interaction term.
+Let's consider how the interaction of two particles $m, M$ can be described in such approach.
+Suppose also that $m, M$ interaction is universal in a sense that $\langle\hat{H}_{int}\rangle \ne 0$ for arbitrary relative $m,M$ momentum $\langle \vec {p}_{12} \rangle$, and is induced by the conserved charges $q_1,q_2$.
+Then the main $\hat{H}_{int}$ term which survives at $\langle\vec {p}_{12}\rangle \to 0$ is equal to $q_1q_2U(r_{12})$. as the result, $U(r_{12})$ corresponds to the classical potential.
+In standard QM such interaction is, in fact, postulated from classical-to-quantum correspondence, whereas here it follows from FM geometric premises.
+Since $\gamma$ corresponds to the quantum phase, it supposes that in FM $m$ interactions can possess some form of local gauge invariance \cite {Li}.

-where $H_{int}$ is possible interaction term.
-Since $\gamma$ corresponds to the quantum phase, it supposes that in FM all $m$ interactions should possess some form of local gauge invariance \cite {Li}.
-Despite that the fermion state is described by several quantum phases, the same invariance fulfilled for it and can be extended also on relativistic case.
-Of course, one can just postulate the gauge interactions of certain kind, yet is seems worth to explore whether such dynamics can be obtained from some considerations related to FM or some other fundamental principles.
-In our previous paper the abelian toy-model of gauge interactions on fuzzy manifold was formulated which in the main aspects is similar to QED \cite {Vax}.
-Preliminary results for interactions of fermion multiplets show that their interactions can also possess local $SU(n)$ gauge invariance and to be transferred by corresponding Yang-Mills fields.